RetroShare/RetroShare/libretroshare/src/file_sharing/README.txt

 Roadmap
 -------

-- complete this file until a proper description of the whole thing is achieved.
+[X] complete this file until a proper description of the whole thing is achieved.
-- create a new directory and implement the .h for the basic functionality
-- look into existing code in ftServer for the integration, but don't change anything yet
-- setup class hierarchy
+[X] create a new directory and implement the .h for the basic functionality [ ] look into existing code in ftServer for the integration, but don't change anything yet [X] setup class hierarchy
-- merge hash cache into file lists.
+[ ] merge hash cache into file lists.

-- optionally
-   - change the saving system of FileIndex to make it locally encrypted and compact
+[ ] new format for saving of FileIndex to make it locally encrypted, compact and extensible [ ] create basic directory functionality with own files: re-hash, and store [ ] display own files in GUI, with proper update and working sort

 TODO
 ====